- What are the Summer Term dates?

 Please visit the Dining Services website for a detailed calendar of when Holmes and the UC Food Court will be open.
 Registered students can purchase Bear Plans (160, 120, 80, 50, 25, and 10), or summer diners can pay with cash/credit for single meals.

 Summer students can also purchase summer Dining Dollars to use in our Retail Dining locations.
 Just like the dining rooms, summer hours for our Retail locations will vary depending on summer conference group counts.
-Currently, Munchy Mart, Einstein Bros® Bagels, and Subway® are the only locations scheduled to be open during the summer.
+Currently, Pie Cafe, Munchy Mart, Einstein Bros® Bagels, and Subway® are the only locations scheduled to be open during the summer.
 A detailed schedule can also be found on the Dining Services website.

 - Will the Technical Support Center be open?